French cruiser Forfait: Madagascar campaign

 On 11 June, Pierre sent ashore a landing party of 600 men drawn from his ships, which covered their seizure of the coastal fort at Tamatave.
 The next day, Forfait and the armed transport Nièvre sailed south to bombard Ivondrona, a few miles south of Tamatave.
 The men ashore fortified their positions with guns taken from the ships as Merina forces gathered to evict them, though neither side had sufficient strength to launch a major offensive.
 In August, France dispatched a force of 700 men aboard the transport Creuse, accompanied by the cruiser to strengthen the garrison at Tamatave.
-The stalemate there continued and in late October, the French and Merina governments entered into negotiations, though fighting continued.
-On 16 November, Forfait and Picque were at Mahajanga, where they blocked an attempt by Merina forces to seize the queen of the Sakalava.
+Pierre was removed from command in September and replaced by Rear Admiral Charles-Eugène Galiber, who arrived in September.
+The stalemate at Tamatave continued and in late October, the French and Merina governments entered into negotiations, though fighting continued.
+Galiber sent several ships to attack fortresses that had previously been bombarded by the French, but had since been reoccupied by Merina forces; Forfait was sent to retake the fortress at Mahambo.
+On 16 November, Forfait and Picque were at Mahajanga, where they blocked an attempt by Merina forces to seize the queen of the Sakalava, Binao.
 Forfait sent a landing party ashore to assist the Sakalavan garrison and both ships provided gunfire support.
 The two ships were still there on 31 December, when their gunfire helped to turn back another Merina attack on the city.